 16. Join or create an Alliance

 Being part of an Alliance is one of the best ways to progress faster in this game.
-An Alliance provides you with additional bonuses and a chance to collaborate with other players.
+When you become an alliance member, you get additional bonuses and a chance to collaborate with other players.
 You can then participate in alliance-related events and PvP activities, which will offer you amazing rewards.

-The Alliance feature becomes available after reaching Furnace level 7 and you have the option to join or create an alliance.
-Creating your own alliance can be a fun experience, but you need to keep in mind the amount of time and energy you have to invest in order to make it successful.
+This feature becomes available after reaching Furnace level 7 and you have the option to join or create an alliance.
+Creating one can be a fun experience, but you need to keep in mind the amount of time and energy you have to invest in order to make it successful.

 Creating an alliance costs 400 Gems if your Furnace is below level 10, or free of charge if it’s above level 10.
-On the flip side, joining an alliance for the first time will reward you with 200 Gems.
+On the flip side, joining one for the first time will reward you with 200 Gems.

 17. Sign in consecutively for 7 days